 Each player gets 4 white chips, 3 silver chips, 1 gold chip and 1 black chip.
 White chips are worth 5 bux each, silver- 10, gold- 50, black-100 and red-1000.
 All chips and cards remain visible on the table in "spreads" at all times.
 Players can look at numbers under their own cards at anytime.
 Others cannot.

 The game is ready to start.
 The first player takes the first turn.
 (Assuming you are the first player.)

 On your turn, make any 1 of 3 moves and end it.

-(1) Swap a card for an unprotected card, or
+(1) Swap a card for an opponent's unprotected card, (2) Draw 3 cards and auction them off, or

 (1) Swap (or Trade)- Take any unprotected card from an opponent's spread replacing it with 1 of your cards.